 Ellie M. Cohen

-She later received her Master in Public Policy degree from Harvard University's Kennedy School of Government, where she was honored with the Policy Analysis Exercise Award for highly distinguished performance and the first annual Robert F. Kennedy Public Service Award.
-In 2001, she was awarded a fellowship to Stanford University’s Executive Program for Non-profit Leaders at the Graduate School of Business.
+Born in Baltimore, Ellie received her undergraduate degree with honors in Botany from Duke University.
+Field studies in butterfly ecology brought her to California in 1979.
+She later received her Master in Public Policy from Harvard University's Kennedy School of Government, where she was honored with the Policy Analysis Exercise Award for highly distinguished performance and the first annual Robert F. Kennedy Public Service Award.
+In 2001, she was awarded a fellowship to Stanford Graduate School of Business' Executive Program for Non-profit Leaders.

 Featured Work and Resources

 "Nature-Based Solutions for Wildlife and People: Securing our Future" (pdf)

 From CA Coastal Commission Brown Bag Lunch, September 28, 2016.